 Eduardo Segarra, Ph.D.

-Faculty Affiliate and Professor of Economics
+Faculty Affiliate and Emeritus Professor of Agricultural and Applied Economics

 Prof. Segarra earned his B.A. in economics from Universidad Autonoma de Nuevo Leon, his M.S. in agricultural economics from University of Missouri-Columbia and his Ph.D. in agricultural economics from Virginia Polytechnic Institute and State University (Virginia Tech University).